callowayproject/bump-my-version/docsrc/reference/configuration.md

 ## Version part-specific configuration

-Version part configuration is grouped in a `[tool.bumpversion.parts.<partname>]` or  `[bumpversion:part:<partname>]` section, depending on if it is a TOML or INI file respectfully.
+Version part configuration is grouped in a `[tool.bumpversion.parts.<partname>]` or  `[bumpversion:part:<partname>]` section, depending on if it is a TOML or INI file, respectfully.

-You only need to configure version parts if they deviate from the default, and then you only need to specify the options that are different.
+You only need to configure version parts if they deviate from the default, and then you only need to specify the overridden options.

-### `values`
+### values

 ::: field-list
     required